Tienisto/Tienisto/README.md

 ### Hi there 👋

-Currently I am CS student at Magdeburg University in Germany.
+Currently I am working as an app developer in Germany.
 I have experience in many aspects of the software industry - from app development to backend development.

 Here are my favorite technologies sorted by interest: